-Artificial intelligence isn't just for big tech companies.
+AI isn't just for big tech companies.
 It's disrupting finance, healthcare, manufacturing, and dozens of other industries.
 And the technology is making major waves in marketing and sales.
 In fact, McKinsey predicts AI could unlock up to $2.6 trillion in business value in marketing and sales.

 Nowhere do we see this impact more than in predictive marketing analytics, a discipline that's been around for awhile, but is only recently unlocking its true potential thanks to AI.

-Why AI Is Taking Over Predictive Analytics
+AI and Predictive Analytics

 The smartest AI technologies are, quite literally, prediction machines.
 They use algorithms to analyze large sets of data, in order to optimize towards a goal.
 As they optimize, they learn over time to improve their results.

 Thanks to the transition from traditional to digital marketing, we marketers now have a lot of data at our fingertips.
 We have access to web analytics through Google Analytics, HubSpot, or other analytics and CMS platforms.
 We have robust CRM systems and customer data platforms.
 And, we have tons of data from promotional channels like search engines, advertising, social media, and more.

 While some of us are great at extracting insights from this mess of data, most of us aren't really that talented at it.
 And even the analytics rockstars among us have limited time and cognitive capacity to develop insights for marketing teams in real-time.

 But, with AI, we can start to unleash true predictive analytics across our marketing organizations.
 SAS has this to say about the benefits of predictive analytics in marketing: